Skip to main content

 Source JEXL Mapping

-The displayed fields in a search response be customized using JEXL mappings.
+The displayed fields in a search response can be customized using JEXL mappings.

-This allows you to transform and map document fields dynamically before the returned in a result.
+This allows you to transform and map document fields dynamically before they are returned in a result.

 The following mapping functions are available: